Manipulating prices as values of

 Y is 2-basis exponent.

-As a result, each time the price field is accessed, conversion mistakes might happen.
+As a result, conversion mistakes might happen each time the price field is accessed.

-Since recently, CME MDP uses a real number with a fixed decimal exponent.
-Therefore, the SDK exposes the OnixS::CME::MDH::Decimal class for a better experience with original data, transmitted by MDP, and to avoid issues described above.
+CME MDP 3.0 uses real numbers with a fixed decimal exponent.
+The SDK exposes the OnixS::CME::MDH::Decimal class to match the data transmitted by MDP and avoid the abovementioned issues.

 X * 10 ^ Y, where